hgryoo/cubrid-manual/en/api/odbc.rst

 .. note:: ODBC is not affected by CCI_DEFAULT_AUTOCOMMIT is from 9.3 version.
 In the previous versions, you should set CCI_DEFAULT_AUTOCOMMIT as OFF.

-..
-FIXME: To download ODBC driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-odbc-driver.
+To download ODBC driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-odbc-driver.

 **Data Type Mapping Between CUBRID and ODBC**